 Get the Recipe

 I spent the weeks leading up to the trip putting together a dining itinerary that my fiancée described as "aggressive."
-I prefer to think my plan to fit in as many meals as possible was enthusiastic.
+I prefer to call my plan to fit in as many meals as possible "enthusiastic."
 Between boulangerie runs, neo-bistro prix-fixe lunches, wine-bar cheese snacks, and a couple tasting-menu dinners, we ate a lot.
 Someone has to make sure restaurants and charcuterie shops stay in business during the Whole30 time of year, right?

 A Few Good Ingredients

-Quality of ingredients is the biggest challenge in recreating simple dishes like this one back here in the States.
-Sourcing high-quality produce, meats, and staple ingredients has become a lot easier over the past few years here, but it's just a different ballgame compared to shopping in France.
-When I began working on this recipe, I wanted to see how much the quality of ingredients mattered, and tested potatoes cooked with different types of butter and salt.
+Quality of ingredients is the biggest challenge in re-creating simple dishes like this one back here in the States.
+Sourcing high-quality produce, meats, and staple ingredients has become a lot easier here over the past few years, but it's just a different ball game compared with shopping in France.
+When I began working on this recipe, I wanted to see how much the quality of ingredients mattered, so I tested potatoes cooked with different types of butter and salt.

 As for the potatoes, use the smallest new potatoes you can find.
-You are looking for uniform, bite-size spuds.
-If they are all over the board in terms of size, it's trickier to cook them all at the same rate.
+You're looking for uniform, bite-size spuds.
+If they are all over the board in terms of size, it's trickier to make sure they all cook at the same rate.

-I like infusing the butter with standard aromatics like thyme sprigs and a couple of garlic cloves, but that's totally optional.
-Other than that, all you will need are chives for garnishing and a little crème fraîche for dipping.
+I like infusing the butter with standard aromatics, like thyme sprigs and a couple of garlic cloves, but that's totally optional.
+Other than that, all you'll need are chives for garnishing and a little crème fraîche for dipping.
 Essentially, these are classic American baked potatoes that did a semester abroad in Paris.
 Fortunately, they won't drone on about their favorite arrondissement, and you get to eat them.

 Trust the Process